yash976/springboot-crud-api/README.md

-# Spring Boot CRUD API
+# Spring Boot CRUD API.

 A simple and clean RESTful CRUD API built using Spring Boot, Spring Data JPA, and MySQL.